snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 To create a new Tracking Scenario, first navigate to **Data Structures** in the menu.
 From there, select a data structure from the list.

 :::info
-Tracking Scenarios can only be created from Data Strucutres that have been set as **Event**.
+Tracking Scenarios can only be created from Data Structures that have been set as **Event**.
 :::

 After selecting a data structure, click on the **Tracking Scenarios** tab as shown in the image.